JamesSkemp/words/content/post/the-importance-of-one.md

 +++
-title = "The Importance of One" summary = "A brief look at the real importance of one person when compared with the masses." draft = false comments = true date = "2003-04-21T01:01:00-05:00"
+title = "The Importance of One" description = "A brief look at the real importance of one person when compared with the masses." draft = false comments = true date = "2003-04-21T01:01:00-05:00"